Exploit Writing Tutorial: ROP with Shellcode

 3.3.1 - Vulnerable Program Build

-The vulnerable program sample is compiled with
+The vulnerable program sample is compiled with gcc in 32 bit (-m32) with

-), the stack canaries are disable
+a non-executable stack (-z noexecstack), the stack canaries are disable

-) and with the static option (
+(-fno-stack-protector) and with the static option (-static) in order to

 include a large set of instruction available in the code segment.